 Both smaller gamified elements and larger gamification applications can be welcome changes in the everyday lives of employees and (potential) customers and make a valuable contribution to brand building and customer loyalty.
 In the future, artificial intelligence will provide further attractive developments in this area, for example through predictive models.
 Companies in the B2C and B2B sectors can use gamification profitably thanks to the diverse possibilities and advantages.

-If you too would like to use gamification for your marketing or within your company, the experts in our marketing and development team will be happy to support you.
+If you too would like to use gamification for your marketing or within your company, the experts in our gamification marketing agency will be happy to support you.